VMLYR/journey-driven-development/en/03_architecture/11_api_forward.md

 1. CMS at the center<!-- Unintentional Mediator-->
 1. Stranger Danger <!-- Law of Demeter, Don't Talk to Strangers, Skipping Cake Layers-->
-1. API Forward <!-- Effective Mediator>
+1. API Forward <!-- Effective Mediator-->

 ### Forward in Time